hangyenli/DatabaseSystemAppF21/README.md

 ### Notice

 The dataset is large, a progress bar will be displayed when loading the dataset.
 It is ok to interrupt the loading process by pressing control + c anytime.
-However, only part of data is loaded
+However, only part of data is loaded.

+To load the entire ROad Event dataset.
+It will take about 10-15 minutes depending on the hardware.

 ## Run